Hugobros3/rodent-rtr-seminar-2019/README.md

 Rodent is a BVH traversal library and renderer implemented using the AnyDSL compiler framework (https://anydsl.github.io/).

+## Hugo's notes/changes:

+This is currently my work repo for the Real-time rendering seminar at Saarland University.
+This is a fork of [AnyDSL/rodent](https://github.com/AnyDSL/rodent).

+ * This uses SDL 1.2 instead of SDL2 to get arround LLVM conflicts when loading Mesa OpenGL drivers used by SDL2.
+SDL 1.2 still has pure software rendering support and thus can avoid loading mesa librairies to begin with.
+ * On my setup disabling OpenCL support in `runtime` was required to avoid conflicts with OpenCL ICDs ( same issue as above, two different dynamically linked versions of LLVM conflicting)

+### Other build notes

+Use (assuming your copy of rodent lives in the anydsl directory)

+`cmake .. -DCMAKE_PREFIX_PATH=../runtime/build/share/anydsl/cmake -DTARGET_PLATFORM=avx/amdgpu [-DTARGET_DEVICE=N]`

+to generate

+--- normal readme follows ---

 # Building

 The dependencies are: CMake, AnyDSL, libpng, SDL2, and optionally the Embree sources for the benchmarking tools.